Benefits

 35,533 men.

-PRIMARY ENDPOINT NEGATIVE: neither selenium yeast nor vitamin E reduced prostate cancer incidence.
-CRITICAL: vitamin E ALONE INCREASED prostate cancer risk (~17%); selenium showed possible T2DM RISK SIGNAL in subgroups.
-Definitive negative trial that reversed enthusiasm for selenium chemoprevention.
+Important: SELECT used pure L-selenomethionine, not selenized yeast, so it does not directly test selenium yeast.
+Primary endpoint negative: neither selenium nor vitamin E reduced prostate cancer; vitamin E alone increased prostate cancer risk (~17%); selenium showed a possible T2DM risk signal in subgroups.
+Tempered enthusiasm for selenium chemoprevention.

 1,312 patients with prior nonmelanoma skin cancer.